KWDB/docs/en/development/read-write-data/kafka.md

 ## Configure KaiwuDB Source Connector

 The KaiwuDB Source Connector exports data from KWDB databases to Apache Kafka topics through periodic queries.
 It automatically retrieves the latest data at configurable intervals and publishes time-series data to designated Kafka topics.
+By default, data from each time-series table is published to its corresponding independent topic.

 ### Prerequisites